Lab Clinical Supt Tech III

 Demonstrates all aspects of ICARE values.

-Associate’s degree or some college level course work in science or a related discipline and one year of experience; or an equivalent combination of education, experience or certification.
-Customer service experience preferred.
+Associate’s degree and some college level course work in science or a related discipline and one year of experience; or an equivalent combination of education, experience or certification.
+Customer Service experience preferred.
 Knowledge of medical terminology, anatomy/physiology a plus.

 The University of Rochester is committed to fostering, cultivating, and preserving a culture of equity, diversity, and inclusion to advance the University’s mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
 In support of our values and those of our society, the University is committed to not discriminating on the basis of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, citizenship status, or any other status protected by law.
 This commitment extends to the administration of our policies, admissions, employment, access, and recruitment of candidates from underrepresented populations, veterans, and persons with disabilities consistent with these values and government contractor Affirmative Action obligations.

 All applicants must apply online.

 EOE Minorities/Females/Protected Veterans/Disabled

 Opening: Part Time 20 hours Grade 092